CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ## Estimating Risk Ratios and Risk Differences Using Regression (Naimi & Whitcomb, 2020)

-Recently, I discover a paper written by Naimi and Whitcomb (2020), in which these authors provided the mean to estimate the odds ratio, the relative risk ratio, and the risk difference using the `glm` function and by selecting the appropriate link function.
-They provided R codes to allow the reproduction of their results.
-Here, we will explore how to use those different links with another concrete example.
+Recently, I discover a paper written by Naimi and Whitcomb (2020), in which, these authors provided the mean to estimate the odds ratio (OR), the relative risk ratio (RR), and the risk difference (RD) by using the `glm` function and by selecting the appropriate link function.
+They provided R codes that allow for the reproduction of their results.
+Here, we will explore how to use these different models with another concrete example.

 ## Odds ratio, Relative risk ratio and risk difference ratio

-Traditionally estimated in epidemiological studies, we will discover three estimates, that are, the odds ratio, the relative risk ratio, and the risk difference, and how to obtain them using Generalized linear models in R.
+Traditionally estimated in epidemiological studies, we will discover three estimates: 1) the odds ratio, 2) the relative risk ratio, and 3) the risk difference, and how to obtain them using Generalized linear models in R.

-The odds ratio expresses the ratio between the odd of a binomial distributed outcome (e.g., a particular disease) given the exposition to a given factor (or given a specific factor) over the odd of the outcome given no-exposure.
-Before continuing, what’s an odd ?.
-A odd expresses the ratio between the probability of the outcome occurring $P(Y = 1)$ over the probability of the outcome non-occurring $1 - P(Y = 1)$, then, if the odd is greater than 1, it means that the outcome is more likely to occur, whereas if less than 1, the outcome is less likely to occur.
+The OR expresses the ratio between the odd of a binomial distributed outcome (e.g., a particular disease) given the exposition to a given factor (or given a specific factor) over the odd of the outcome given no-exposure.
+Wait, what’s an odd ?
+An odd expresses the ratio between the probability of the outcome occurring $P(Y = 1)$ over the probability of the outcome non-occurring $1 - P(Y = 1)$.
+As such, if the odd is greater than 1, it means that the outcome is more likely to occur, whereas if less than 1, the outcome is less likely to occur.
-Therefore, if the odds ratio is greater than 1, the outcome is more likely to occur given the exposition to a specific factor, whereas if less than one the outcome is less likely to occur given the exposure.
+Therefore, if the odds ratio is greater than 1, the outcome is more likely to occur given the exposition to a specific factor, whereas if less than 1 the outcome is less likely to occur given the exposure.
-The odds ratio can be computed as follow(s):
+The odds ratio can be computed as follows:

 $$\ OR = \frac{p_1/1-p_1}{p_2/1-p_2}$$

-It can be easily computed too from a contingency table, with the following equation:
+It can be also computed from a 2*2 contingency table, with the following equation:

 $$\ OR = \frac{a/c}{b/d}$$ where a and d denote the main-diagonal cells, and b and c denote the off-diagonal cells.

-A second estimate is the relative risk ratio, which is defined as the ratio between two probabilities: the probability of the outcome given the exposition (or in the exposed group) and the probability of the outcome given a non-exposition.
+The second estimate is the RR, which is defined as the ratio between two probabilities: the probability of the outcome given the exposition (or in the exposed group) and the probability of the outcome given a non-exposition.
 This estimate is depicted as follows:

 $$\ RR = \frac{p_1}{p_2}$$

-One can obtain this estimate from a 2 by 2 contingency table via the following formula:
+One can obtain this estimate from a 2*2 contingency table as follows:

 $$\ RR = \frac{a/(a+b)}{c/(c+d)}$$